nirob5151/myapp/blueprint.md

     *   The app has a basic theme with a primary color.
     *   The home page displays a list of equipment in a card format.
     *   The "add equipment" page provides a form for owners to add new equipment.
+*   **Code Quality:**
+    *   All analyzer warnings and deprecation issues have been resolved.
+    *   The codebase is clean and follows best practices.

 ## Next Steps: